The budding friendship between Richard and Long John Silver, with Richard pretty much taking Jim Hawkins's place in the story, it was bound to happen.

 Richard's friendship with all the books is a good example.

-- I really liked the scene near the end when the Pagemaster summoned the four characters Richard had to face in his challenges.
-It was cool the way they all congratulated him, each in their own way.
+The scene near the end when the Pagemaster summoned the four characters Richard had to face in his challenges.
+They all congratulate him, each in their own way.

 Ahab: Ah, you looked Moby Dick in the eye, boy.

 Silver: Y'got the pirate stuff, m'lad.
 And don't let no one tell ya diff'rent.